cjratcliff/ml-compiled/docs/optimizers.rst

 ----------------------------
 Gradient clipping
 ----------------------------
 Used to avoid exploding gradients in very deep networks by normalizing the gradients of the parameter vector.
-There are multiple types of gradient clipping.
+Clipping can be done either by value or by norm.

 """""""""""""""""""""""""""""""""""""
 Clipping by value